bhk/irk/incremental.md

 can be called outside of the reactive comain (that is: outside of the scope of a cell recalc).

-TODO: If called within the reactive domain, the change will be applied after the end of the current update cycle.
+If `set` is called during an update cycle -- while another cell is being recalculated -- this will be detected and a fatal error will be thrown.

 ## Implementation Notes